seanbaxter/circle/comprehension/comprehension.md

   int _2
 ```

-Circle has static expansion loci after both object and data member declarations.
+Circle supports static expansion loci after both object and data member declarations.
 The type in the declaration may be a pack or non-pack type, but the name of the declaration must be a pack of dynamic name identifiers.
 Finishing the declaration statement with the expansion token `...` causes one instantiation per pack element to be created during template instantiation. `int...` is special value-dependent expression which yields the index of the current pack element during substitution.
 The dynamic name operator `@()` converts this pack index into an underscore-prefixed identifier at each step.

 The static slice operator `...[begin:end:step]` transforms the template parameter pack `types_t` in `reverse_tuple_t`.
 The size of the pack remains the same, but substitution through the slice reverses the order in which the pack elements are accessed.